ntjrensen/lta-hhs-fairnessawareness/docs/README.md

 ## 🚦 License

-This project is licensed under the Creative Comms Attribution Share Alike 4.0 International - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Creative Commons Attribution Share Alike 4.0 International - see the [LICENSE.md](LICENSE.md) file for details